nicholaszdrzalka/nicholaszdrzalka/README.md

 # Hi, I'm Nick👋

-**Computer Science Graduate from DePaul University pursuing a career in SWE**
+**Computer Science Graduate pursuing a career in SWE** I am a recent graduate from DePaul University with a B.S. in Computer Science.
+I've accumulated a passion for writing code, specifically in projects revolving around AI.
+I was fortunate enough to have the opportunity to implement ChatGPT's API into my Senior Capstone project and learned about the boundaries and limitations it had.
+After that experience it made me curious what limitations other AI had and what could be done to resolve them.
 <!--
 **swyftcs/swyftcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.